amoskipyegon1/Amos-Ditto/README.md

 # Hello, I am Amos Kipyegon 👋

-- 📱 Experienced Back-end developer with vast knowldge in Restful Api's.
+- 📱 Experienced Back-end developer.
 - 🔭 Currently working and building with React & Vue Js.
 Also looking for open-source projects.
 - ⚙️ Filled with the potential of converting ideas into working products